fabrylab/clickpoints/docs/timeline.rst

 Date Timeline
 ------------------
 .. figure:: images/ModulesDateTimeline.png
-   :alt: Timestamp Timeline Example
+   :alt: Date Timeline Example
    :scale: 60

-   Timestamp Timeline example
+   Date Timeline example

 The date timeline displays the timestamps of the loaded data set.
 To navigate to desired time point simply drag the current position marker or click on the point on the date timeline.